ponylang/ponylang-website/content/blog/last-week-in-pony-073023.md

 ### A Blog Post Mentioning Pony

 Niclas [pointed out](https://ponylang.zulipchat.com/#narrow/stream/189934-general/topic/Pony.20in.20article) on the [Pony Zulip](https://ponylang.zulipchat.com/#all_messages) a [recent article that mentions Pony](https://hackernoon.com/the-new-wave-of-programming-languages-exploring-the-hidden-gems).
-It's nothing particurarly in-depth.
+It's nothing particularly in-depth.
 If you are reading this Last Week in Pony, you probably won't get anything from the article, but hey, it's an item of note!

 ### Pony Development Sync